HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_compiling_manually.md

 If you're can't find anything, or aren't sure, skip this step and see if it works out.

 If you do find something, install them using `pacman` or manually using this procedure.

-(Another option, if MSYS2 has a package for the library you're building, is to consult [the package information](https://packages.msys2.org/package/mingw-w64-clang-x86_64-openal) for the list of dependencies you need to install: `Dependencies` and `Build Dependencies`.)
+The alternative to reading documentation is, if MSYS2 has a package for the library you're building, to consult [the package information](https://packages.msys2.org/package/mingw-w64-clang-x86_64-openal) for the list of dependencies you need to install: `Dependencies` and `Build Dependencies`.
+If you already had this library installed, and uninstalled it via `-R` without `s`, the `Dependencies` will already be installed.
+But some `Build Dependencies` could be missing, so there is no replacement for consuling the MSYS  package list.

 **We'll not be installing any dependencies for OpenAL.** Despite them not being mentioned in in the README, it does have some optional dependencies, but seems to work fine without them.